I Am the Night: Chris Pine charms in dark mystery based on true events

 Among the A-listers named Chris who lead big-budget movies, I have a clear favorite.
 I might have been partial to Evans' bearded Captain America and I'll admit to the many positive qualities possessed by Pratt or Hemsworth.
 But Pine will always be my top Chris.

 The new six-episode TNT miniseries is written and created by Sam Sheridan and executive-produced by Jenkins and Pine.
-Pine stars and Jenkins directs the first two episodes of this story based on real events and set in a glitzy, neon-filled 1965 Los Angeles that will remind you of the city you fell in love with in films like Chinatown and L.A.
+Pine stars and Jenkins directs the first two episodes of this story based on real events.
+It's set in a glitzy, neon-filled 1965 Los Angeles that will remind you of the city you fell in love with in films like Chinatown and L.A.
 Confidential.

 Pine plays Jay Singletary, an ex-Marine and Korean War veteran who was once a promising reporter and now has to try to make ends meet (and support his coke addiction) as a sort of paparazzi figure.
 Though he has a soft heart, necessity sometimes calls for him to ignore the law -- and his targets' privacy.
-His assigning editor likes to meet him at historic downtown Los Angeles bar King Eddy Saloon and send him on errands like going to the morgue to get shots of a slain girl and find out her story.
+His assigning editor likes to meet him at the historic downtown bar King Eddy Saloon and send him on errands like getting shots of a slain girl at the morgue and finding out her story.

 We also have Fauna (India Eisley), a determined, candid teenager who lives outside of Reno, Nevada, and has been brought up by her single mother, Jimmy Lee (Golden Brooks).
 Fauna looks white.
 Her mother is African American.
 At Fauna's school's cafeteria, there are separate tables for blacks and whites.
 The police stop her and her boyfriend just because he's black.
 They treat her differently when she tells them she's not actually white.